curtischong/kaggle-solutions/content/competitions/Vesuvius Challenge - Ink Detection.md

 			- I guess it's more accurate
 		- DIDN'T USE THRESHOLD SELECTION - just used 0.5
 		- no [[test time augmentation (tta)]]
+	- #### Tried but didn't work
+		- 2d models
+		- pure 3d models
+		- stacked unet which use 2d denoiser
+		- training a 3d denoiser
+		- classification branch for stronger supervision
+		- add maxpooling and conv layers between encoder and decoder

 ## Important notebooks/discussions
 - Understanding how ink is spread on the papyrus.
 Why fragment 2 is hard to predict for